-1.3.The world financial market
+1.3.
+What is the essence of the world financial market?

-The global financial market is the system of market relations, which provides the accumulation and redistribution of international financial flows.
-The global financial market is traditionally divided into the international currency markets, international debt markets, international securities markets, each of which includes Euromarkets (the markets of euro deposits, the markets of euro credits, the markets of euro shares, the markets of euro bonds and euro bills).
-There is another model of the financial market, when according to the criterion "the timing of property rights" the financial market divided into the money market (short-term obligations, which are high liquidity) and capital market or the stock market (long terms of securities' sale).
+The world financial market is the system of market relations, which provides the accumulation and redistribution of international financial flows.
+The world financial market is traditionally divided into the international foreign exchange markets, international debt markets, international securities markets, each of which includes Euromarkets (the markets of euro deposits, the markets of euro credits, the markets of euro shares, the markets of euro bonds and euro bills).
+There is another model of the financial market, when according to the criterion "the terms of realization of property rights" the financial market is divided into the money market (short-term obligations, which have high liquidity) and capital market or the stock market (long terms of securities' sale).